Papuan Malay: Clause chaining

+The adoption of Papuan features such as serial verb constructions and clause chaining places Papuan Malay firmly within the East Nusantara linguistic area.
+Similar features are found in other Austronesian languages that have undergone prolonged contact with Papuan languages, including Ambonese Malay and North Moluccan Malay.
+This pattern of areal diffusion is a mark of language contact in this region.

 Phonology

 Consonants

 The table below shows the 18 consonant phonemes of Papuan Malay.
 The voiceless stops are usually unreleased at the end of a syllable.
 The phoneme /r/ has three allophones: a voiced alveolar trill, a voiceless alveolar trill, and a voiced alveolar tap.